isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/support-schematron-file.md

 1. In the **Upload Assets** dialog, you can change the destination folder in the **Select Asset Folder** field.
 1. Click **Choose Files** and browse to select the Schematron files.
 You can select one or more Schematron files and then click **Upload**.

-## Validating a DITA topic or map with Schematron
+## Validate a DITA topic or map with Schematron

 After importing Schematron files, you can edit them in the Web Editor.
 You can use the Schematron files to validate the topics or a DITA map.
 For example, you can create the following rules for a DITA map or topic: